IceDcap/FlickrPicDemo/README.md

 used a singleSelect AlertDialog to contral the two style.

-The fallow list is the main point for android.
+The follow list is the main point for android.

 1. Http request via a url.